Carved Sardonyx Gemstone Beads

 🌍 InternationalAuthenticity

-CARVED SARDONYX GEMSTONE BEADS: ORIGINS & SIGNIFICANCE
+CARVED SARDONYX GEMSTONE BEADS: IDENTIFICATION

 This parcel consists of approximately nine individual, elongated, barrel-shaped beads, or possibly components intended for jewelry, carved from what appears to be sardonyx.
 Each piece exhibits distinct banding of opaque white and translucent reddish-orange colors, characteristic of agate or onyx varieties.
 The form suggests they are either unstrung beads, pendant components, or elements awaiting setting into a larger piece of jewelry.
 Their polished, smooth surfaces and carved fluted ends indicate artisanal craftsmanship.